-KCC is working with most other community colleges in Michigan on the Guided Pathways Initiative.
-The goals of the initiative are to increase student success, retention, and completion through a targeted First Year Experience, Acceleration through Developmental Education, and increased structure in program pathways leading to degree completion and/or transfer.
+KCC is working with the Michigan Community College Association on the Guided Pathways Initiative.
+The goals of the initiative are to increase student success, retention, and completion through a targeted First Year Experience, acceleration through transitional studies (i.e., Developmental Education), and increased structure in program pathways leading to degree completion and/or transfer.
 KCC has developed a robust First Year Experience that includes mandatory orientation, advising, and a First Year Seminar course for all new-to-KCC students.
-Efforts to accelerate students needing

-Developmental Education include review and revision of placement criteria and offering English Language Learning in place of traditional transitional reading and writing courses.
+Efforts to accelerate students needing transitional studies include review and revision of placement criteria and offering English Language Learning in place of traditional transitional reading and writing courses.
 Development of pathways for all degree programs has been completed and articulation agreements are in place for many programs.
 Faculty will continue to work with the MiTransfer Network to develop statewide articulation agreements for many popular transfer majors.
 Funds have been allocated to support travel for faculty, staff, and administrators to participate in statewide meetings for the Guided Pathways effort.